drhirn/fhem-rhasspy/README.md

 * **trainRhasspy**\
   Sends a train-command to the HTTP-API of the Rhasspy base.\
   Example: `set <rhasspyDevice> trainRhasspy`
-* **updateSlots**\
-  Sends a command to the HTTP-API of the Rhasspy master to update all slots on Rhasspy with actual FHEM-devices, rooms, etc.\
-  Make sure, baseUrl is set appropriate, otherwise this will fail.\
-  Example: `set <rhasspyDevice> updateSlots`\
-  Updated/Created Slots are
-  - de.fhem.Device
-  - de.fhem.Room
-  - de.fhem.MediaChannels
-  - de.fhem.Color
-  - de.fhem.NumericType

 * **update**
   * **devicemap**\
     When the configuration work to RHASSPY and all subordinated devices is finished or there had been changes, issuing a devicemap-update is mandatory, to get the RHASSPY data structure updated, inform Rhasspy on changes that may have occured (update slots) and initiate a training on updated slot values etc.
     Has to be executed after changes to the attributes of a Rhasspy-controlled devices or the RHASSPY device itself.\
     Example: `set <rhasspyDevice> update devicemap`
   * **devicemap_only**\
     Used to check whether attribute changes have found their way to the data structure.
 This will neither update slots nor initiate any training towards Rhasspy.\
     Example: `set <rhasspyDevice> update devicemap_only`
   * **slots**\
-    May be helpful after checks on the FHEM side to update all Rhasspy slots and initiate training.\
+    Sends a command to the HTTP-API of the Rhasspy master to update all slots on Rhasspy with actual FHEM-devices, rooms, etc.\
+    Updated/Created Slots are
+    - en.fhem.AllKeywords
+    - en.fhem.Device
+    - en.fhem.Device-*genericDeviceType*
+    - en.fhem.Group
+    - en.fhem.Room
+    - en.fhem.MediaChannels
+    - en.fhem.Color
+    - en.fhem.NumericType

     Example: `set <rhasspyDevice> update slots`
   * **slots_no_training**\
     Same as `slots` without starting a training after updating.\
     Example: `set <rhasspyDevice> update slots_no_training`
   * **language**\
     Reinitialization of language file.\
     Be sure to execute this command after changing something in the language-configuration files or the attribute `configFile`!\
     Example: `set <rhasspyDevice> update language`
   * **all**\
     Update devicemap and language.\
     Example: `set <rhasspyDevice> update all`
 * **volume**\
     Sets volume of given siteId between 0 and 1 (float)\
     Both arguments (siteId and volume) are required!\
     Example: `set <rhasspyDevice> siteId="default" volume="0.5"`